Add Fervent Urgency to Your Offer and See New Success

 Love was not in the air amongst the crazed parents fighting for these dolls.

 “What do we tell our girl, Christmas morning?
 What’re we supposed to say?
 You’ve been good, but Santa ran short!
 Is this what Christmas is about?
 A full-grown woman taking a doll out of a child’s hands?!?” — Mother relating her Cabbage Patch horror story. (source: Eyewitness News ABC7NY’s YouTube video “SEE IT: The wild story of the Cabbage Patch Kid Riots of 1983”)

 “These two women had each other by the hair…yanking each other’s hair to get this doll that was between them.” — Tina Eardley, Cabbage Patch Riots Survivor.

-I’m a copywriter that has seen urgency increase response rates.
-Copywriters must move readers to take action – the sooner, the better.
+I’m an online marketer that has seen urgency increase response rates.
+Online marketers must move readers to take action — the sooner, the better.

 Urgency is one of the pillars of persuasive writing and sales.
 What can the Cabbage Patch Kids craze teach us about urgency?

 Only 3 million Cabbage Patch Kids were available in 1983.
 The USA had about 33 million kids, and they all seemed to want one.
 That’s one Cabbage Patch doll for every 11 kids.